 Why Involve Citizens in Policymaking?

-There are many examples of municipalities, school districts, and civic groups "marketing" their pre-determined positions under the guise of "civic engagement," but current events and recent conversations with local leaders in California reveal that we are moving into a unique period in municipal governance - one in which officials at the city and school district level around the state are proactively engaging their residents in policy-making.
+There are many examples of municipalities, school districts, and civic groups "marketing" their pre-determined positions under the guise of "public engagement," but current events and recent conversations with local leaders in California reveal that we are moving into a unique period in municipal governance - one in which officials at the city and school district level around the state are proactively engaging their residents in policy-making.
 Most of the reasons offered for this change fit into three main themes.

 The first is technological.
 The growth of the internet as both a communications and research tool has completely altered the relationship between our political leaders and citizens.
 In his best-selling book, Here Comes Everybody, author, Clay Shirky, declares, "We are living in the middle of the largest increase in expressive capability in the history of the human race.
 More people can communicate more things to more people than has ever been possible in the past."
 Through blogs, every citizen has a bullhorn and can broadcast her issues with the local government or school system.
 Through social network sites like Facebook, MySpace, and others, citizens are organizing more easily than ever before.
 Through email campaigns, citizens can barrage local officials with hundreds (even thousands) of messages.